bipsec/bipsec/README.md

 ## 💻 Work Experience
 - Ariake Co.
 Ltd., [System Engineer],[November,2023- Current] Working with GIS software tools, plugin development.
+Technologies using: [Python, FastAPI, PostgreSQL, QGIS].
 - Byte Trek Limited, [Software Engineer], [Feb 2023 - October,2023]<br />
-  I am working with google business API where users post their reviews for the service the company provided.
+  I worked with google business API where users post their reviews for the service the company provided.
 After analyzing the review the user got a reply back from the system based on the type of the review.
-Technologies used: [Python, Django, Machine Learning].
+Technologies used: [Python, FastAPI, Machine Learning].
 - W3 Engineers Limited, [Intern Software Engineer], [Dec 2022 - Feb 2023]<br />
-  Worked with the data team and help to perform ETL operations and scraping resources from various sources.
+  Worked with the data team and helped to perform ETL operations and scraping resources from various sources.
 Technologies used: [Python, Django, PostgreSQL].

 ## 🎓 Education
 - Sylhet Engineering College, [BSc in CSE], [08-06-2021]